They said the war would turn us into light...

 The plot is so original and fascinating!
 It's non-linear, all of the events happen out of order as time travel is involved.
 It requires a lot of skill to pull off something like that, and Kameron Hurley did it brilliantly.

 The world-building is done just right to be immersive.
 The world is ruled by six big corporations, and people are divided into a class system: citizens, who have the most privileges, access to health care and best living conditions, residents, who have only some of the privileges and ghouls, who basically have no rights.
 It's possible but extremely tough to move into a higher class, and joining the army is the only way for ghouls like Dietz.
 Citizenship is, in fact, belonging to a certain corp, not a country.
-The corps control access to information and posses advanced technology, the most impressive of which is probably their ability to turn people into light and send them anywhere in the world at the speed of light.
+The corps control access to information and posses advanced technology, the most impressive of which is probably their ability to turn people into light and send them anywhere, including off world.

 I couldn't put the book down!
 There is so much in it that I liked: the plot twists, the complexity and ingenuity of its structure, the clever observations about human nature, the intimate first person narration, the flawed protagonist who gets a chance to grow, the criticism of some of the real-world issues, the originality.
 It's a great and well-written story, but what made it stand out most was the way it was told.